Klintend/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# Pointers,arrays and strings in C language
+# more on Pointers,arrays and strings in C language